 Quiz!

-Complete the sentences by changing the dictionary form in brackets to the appropriate form.
+Fill in the blanks by converting the verbs in brackets from the dictionary form to the appropriate form.

 ●お酒を(飲む→ )頭が痛くなった。